 Betterment is a great website and investing tool, and I highly recommend using it.
 If you want more details about just how it works, what you can invest in and the idea behind the site, check out the full Betterment.com review.

-If you signup for an account today you can also get a $25 account bonus if you add at least $250 to your account within 60 days of signing up.
-You can easily get to that amount just by creating and starting to fund a Roth IRA – and right away your fees for that first year should be basically covered for most people.
-Jump on that deal now while they are still offering it!
+If you signup for an account today you can also get an account bonus of anything from a free month to 6 free months of fees depending on how much you add to your account within 60 days of signing up.
+Jump on that while they are still offering it!
 Get started through the link or banner below.